lenarddome/lenarddome.github.io/_software/psp.markdown

 under said conditions.

-This is the key features of formal models: they allow us to unambiguously assess whether a certain instantiation of a theory can capture a phenomenon.
+This is the key features of formal models: they allow us to unambiguously assess whether a certain instantiation of a theory can capture a phenomenon [Wills & Pothos, 2012](https://www.andywills.info/assets/pdf/2012willspothos.pdf).
 We usually do this post-hoc (after the data has been analysed).
 We apply some fitting technique to try to adapt the parameters of the model, so that the model mimics human behaviour as close as possible.